Team-190/190-Robot-Code-Standards/docs/ADVANTAGEKIT_STANDARDS.md

     * Setpoint
     * Error

+For more complex subsystems, the Position, Velocity, and Acceleration inputs represent the rotation of the mechanism, rather than the actuator.
+Furthermore, for prismatic subsystems such as elevators or telescopes, those three inputs should use linear units representing the state of the current extension.

 This is not a comprehensive list, rather a starting point for input logging that will be sufficient for most subsystems.